Darra - Sumner

 Darra - Sumner has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 30 projects that could affect this region.
-Notable ones include Connectwest Industrial Park, Darra Mixed-Use Development, Boral Brickworks Re-Zoning, and Ipswich Motorway Upgrade: Rocklea to Darra.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects that could impact this region.
+Notable ones include Connectwest Industrial Park, Darra Mixed-Use Development, Ipswich Motorway Upgrade: Rocklea to Darra (Remaining Sections), and Boral Brickworks Re-Zoning.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.